lizgene/alembic/feldenkrais.md

 title: The Feldenkrais Method®
 ---

+{% include video.html id="NQjBXunhOVQ" title="Feldenkrais" %}

 <hr/>

+> “Liz has worked with my knee a number of times over the past year and I am grateful to say that it is once again functioning as a knee should.” — Allison Ballard

 {% include figure.html image="/assets/images/FI_body.jpg" position="center" width="450" %}

-> “Liz has worked with my knee a number of times over the past year and I am grateful to say that it is once again functioning as a knee should.” — Allison Ballard

 Dr. Moshe Feldenkrais was a scientific engineer by trade and judo master by training.
 He had long suffered issues with his knees, but was intent on avoiding invasive options like surgery.